Find Trade Colleges

 The states with the most job growth for Police Patrol Officer are Utah, Texas, and Nevada.
 Watch out if you plan on working in New Jersey, Maryland, or Alaska.
 These states have the worst job growth for this type of profession.

-Police Patrol Officer Salary
+Salary for a Police Patrol Officer

-The typical yearly salary for Police Patrol Officers is somewhere between $35,750 and $101,620.
+The average yearly salary of a Police Patrol Officer ranges between $35,750 and $101,620.

 undefined